Royal Hemophilia Sufferers in Queen Victoria’s Descendants

 Prince Friedrich of Hesse and by Rhine

 In May 1873, Frittie, as he was called in his family, and his brother Ernst Ludwig were playing in their mother’s bedroom at the Neues Palais.
-Ernst went into another room to look through the window which was at an angle to the window in Alice’s bedroom.
-While Alice was out of the room to get Ernst, Frittie climbed up to the window in the bedroom to try and see Ernst.
-From all accounts, the chair he had climbed on tipped over and Frittie fell from the window to the ground below.
+Ernst went into another room to look through the window, angled to the window in Alice’s bedroom.
+While Alice was out of the room to get Ernst, Frittie climbed up to the window to try and see Ernst. the chair he had climbed on tipped over and Frittie fell from the window to the ground below.
 Due to his hemophilia, Prince Friedrich died from his injuries.

 Prince Waldemar of Prussia